danvalero/SQLServer/SQL Server Partitioning and Data Compression/readme.md

 	 AS RANGE ????
 FOR VALUES ('2016-01-01','2016-02-01','2016-03-01')
 	 ```

-    Use the image below to make a desision
+    Use the image below to make a decision

     ![Datetime Range](Media/datetime-range.png)